ElihleN/data_analysis/global_onlinestore/README.md

 This project demonstrates an end-to-end data analysis workflow for a global retail sales dataset.
 The aim is to transform raw transactional data into reliable, analysis-ready tables and an interactive dashboard that supports business performance review.

 The project combines SQL-based data preparation with Python dashboard development.
-It is documented as a reproducible analytics workflow so that another analyst can understand the data pipeline, reproduce the analysis, and extend the dashboard.

 ---

 ## Project Objectives